tylimbach/MovieRecommender/README.md

 1. Install the required packages listed in requirements.txt to your virtual env or base python installation.
 This can be done with pip in your terminal: ```pip install -r requirements.txt```
 2. Run the main.py script in the project directory to test the program.

-You can also try out the project using a Jupyter Notebook with the file "movie_recommender.ipynb".
+You can also check out the Jupyter notebook .ipynb file, but this file is not being updated further and is not recommended for most users.
-This can be done via Google Collab or locally using an IDE with support for Jupyter notebooks.
-However, this option may require you to modify some of the code to find the csv location correctly, and is not recommended to most users.

 # Roadmap
 - [ ] Add input validation & error/exception handling